Google loses massive antitrust lawsuit over its search dominance - KESQ

 Possible penalties

-Mehta’s decision is expected to trigger a separate proceeding to determine what penalties Google will face — after which point the company is also likely to file an appeal, meaning it may take months or even years for any potential consequences to play out.
+Mehta’s decision is expected to trigger a separate proceeding to determine what penalties Google will face.
+Together with Google’s coming appeal, the entire process may take months or even years for any potential consequences to play out.
 But the ruling could ultimately upend how Google makes its search engine available to users, by impacting its ability to make the pricey deals with device makers and online service providers that were at the heart of the case.

 Other remedies could be on the table, too.
 For example, the court could force Google to implement a “choice screen” letting users know about other available search engines, Vanderbilt University law professor Rebecca Allensworth told CNN.